Karl Lowe

 Karl Lowe (born 17 September 1984) is a New Zealand rugby union footballer.
 Lowe is from Hastings and attended St Johns College and Hastings Boys High School.
 Lowe's younger brother is Jonah Lowe.

 Career

 Club rugby

 In 2004, Lowe debuted for Hawke's Bay against the Bay of Plenty Steamers.
-Lowe went on to play 100 first class games for the province between 2004 to 2013.
+Lowe went on to play 100 first class games for the province between 2004 and 2013.

 In 2009, Lowe was selected for the Hurricanes, where he spent 5 years playing for the franchise.

 In 2014, Lowe left for offshore and signed a 2-year contract with Japanese club Canon Eagles, in the Top League.

 For the 2016–17 season, Lowe signed with French rugby club Provence Rugby, in Aix en Provence, in the south of France.

 International

 Lowe was selected in the 2009 Junior All Blacks for the Pacific Nations Cup.

 Lowe was part of the 2010 and 2012 Maori All Blacks tours.

 Lowe scored a try against Ireland, in the Maori All Blacks' win in 2010.